Cavendish Capital Markets Limited

 To populate our database which we use for marketing purposes.

-- It is in our legitimate interests to market our services.
-We endeavour to ensure that the contacts in our database are relevant and up-to-date.
+- It is in our legitimate interest to ensure that the contacts in our database are relevant and up-to-date.
 We consider this use to be proportionate and will not be prejudicial or detrimental to you.

 To enforce the terms and conditions and any contracts entered into with you.